emeinhardt/cat-herder/README.md

-{- | Folds a 'FreeCircuit' term to a term in another (sized, n-ary, homogeneously-typed) Cartesian category with the same product — @Sized (->) VS.Vector@.
+{- | Folds a 'FreeCircuit' term to a term in another (sized, n-ary, homogeneously-typed) cartesian category with the same product — @Sized (->) VS.Vector@.

 >>> (unSized (eval impliesBin)) $ (fromJust $ VS.fromList @2 [True, True])